sshubham-prog/Udacity-Data-Science-Capstone-Project/README.md

 The top features from the feature importance of random forest models are:
 Duration days, Difficulty, 2018 (the year when became a member), discount, social, web & BOGO

-A summary of the results and the analysis can be found on the link mentioned here:
+A summary of the results and the analysis can be found on the link mentioned here: https://medium.com/@satyam.shubham19/predicting-starbucks-customer-offer-conversion-d428bf3c1100

+### Licensing, Authors and Acknowledgement

+Must give credit to Stakbucks for the data